 How much will Mieterstrom cost in the future?

-The actual Mieterstrom price will depend on quite a number of factors – most of which can change and are hard to predict – but some we can influence.
+The actual Mieterstrom price will depend on quite a number of factors – most of which are hard to predict – but some we can influence.

 There are however three points to keep in mind: